-ominees proposed for election at the Meeting are elected, there will be three women on the Board, representing 37.5% of the directors and marking the fourth year in a row in which the Cornoration has achieved this level of the Corporation has eight executive officers. > If all executive officers at the Corporation While the Corporation's focus continues to be
+The Corporation has chosen to focus on the level of representation of women on the Board at this time, as women represent approximately half the population in each of the jurisdictions in which the Corporation operates.
+The Board the composed of the Corporation Composed Statement of the Corporation operates and the composed of the Corporation operates. is currently composed of three (3) women, representing 37.5% of the directors.
+If all ominees proposed for election at the Meeting are elected, there will be three women on the Board, representing 37.5% of the directors and marking the fourth year in a row in which the Corporation has achieved this level of female representation on the Board.
+Amongst the Corporation's nine executive officers, two (or 22%) are women.
+A major subsidiary of the Corporation has eight executive officers.
+If all executive officers at the Corporation and executive officers at its major subsidiary are combined, two of seventeen (or 12%) are women.
+While the Corporation's focus continues to be

-While the Corporation's focus continues to be on gender, the Conjoration actively considers the extent to which members of the Board and executive efficiers are comprised of individuals who reflect diverse characteristics including persons who are women.
-Alonging all peoples, persons with disabilities and members of voluble minorities.
-In order to increase the representation of individuals who are Aborriginal order to the Conference of the new candidates for director or executive officer protocols and instructs external consultants engaged to help identify such candidates to include the identification of a reasonable proportion of candidates who identify as nen.
-Aboriginal peoples, members of visible ninorities and persons with disabilities for or a person with a disability.
-If all director as a member of a visible minority, representing identify as an Aboriginal person or a person representing 22% of executive officers within the Corporation.
-A major subsidiary of the of whom identifies as a visible minority, if all executive officers at the Corporation and executive officers at its major subsidiary are combined, ten of Seventeen (or S9ly) are visible minorities.
-No executive officer identifies as an Aboriginal person or a person with a disability.
-The Corporation has based all information provided in respect of the representation of each designated group on the Board on information provided by the directors and on information provided by the directors and executive officers, who have been requested, are a member of a designated group.
+While the Corporation's focus continues to be ongender, the Corporation actively considers the extert to which members of the Board and execute efficients are comprised of individuals who reflect diverse characteristics including persons who are avenue.
+Aborging teoples, persons with disabilities and members of values minimise, in order to increase the right peoples, persons with disabilities and members peoples, persons with disabilities and members of values minimise, no me Board and in execute efficient positions, when recruing neuroscience officiency encerted efficient new candidates for director or executive officer positions, the Corporation adopts search protocols and instructs external consultants . engaged to help identify such candidates to include the identification of a reasonable proportion of candidates who identify as en.
+Aboriginal peoples, members of visible ninorities and persons with disabilities for deration by the CGNC, the Board and/or consideration by the CGNC, the Board and/or the Corporation (as applicable).
+Currently, the Board is composed of three members of visible minorities, representing 37.5% of the directors.
+No directors identify as an Aboriginal person or a person with a disability.
+If all director ominees are elected at the Meeting, the Board will be composed of three directors who identify as a member of a visible minority, representing 37.5% of the Board.
+No director nomineer identify as an Aboriginal person or a person with a disability.
+Two of the executive officers of the Corporation identify as visible minorities. representing 22% of executive officers within the Corporation.
+A major subsidiary of the Corporation has eight executive officers, each of whom identifies as a visible minority.
+If all of whom identifies as a visible minority.
+If all executive officers at the Corporation and executive officers at the composition of the executive officers at its migror subsidiary are bacinginal percent of the systematic addability.
+The Corporation has based all information provided an regoon of the regresentation among the Corporation service officers and among the Corporation service officers and on information provided by the officers and but are not required, to identify whether they are a member of a designated group.
+Targets on information provided by the directors and executive officers, who have been requested,